RyanB-code/Scripts/docs/newproject/overview.md

-# Overview
+# Overview for newproject

-## Name
+## Purpose

 newproject - the fast way to setup necessary files and directories for C++ in VSCode

 ## Description

-Newproject is a way to easily create necessary directories for a C++ project with a `tasks.json` file for use in VSCode using the g++ compiler.
+This script is a way to easily create necessary directories for a C++ project with a `tasks.json` file for use in VSCode using the g++ compiler.

 Can be used in conjunction with [newproject-git](../newproject-git/newproject-git.md) script to initialize git and create a remote GitHub repository for all project files.

 ## Detailed Analysis

-A guide can be found [here](HowToUse.md) to interact with the script.
+A guide can be found [here](usage.md) to interact with the script.
 This section will not go over usage, just an analysis of what the script does.

 The script will create a new directory in a specified location with the following subdirectories: